 Bargaining power of Suppliers: The automated fare collection industry is a niche market that upholds by a number of suppliers.
 It is vital that the long life expectation of the solutions and ability of few companies to soppy products have created severe competition to get supplying contracts (Cubic Transportation Systems 2013).

-Threat of Substitute Products: The threats of substitute products is also there for the company in the new markets as these markets are still relying on traditional ticketing systems for public transit, which somehow is challenging for the company.
-The lack of understanding of automated systems and level of complexity can play big role for substitute products (Acumen Building Enterprise, Inc, et al. 2006).
+The threat of Substitute Products: The threats of substitute products is also there for the company in the new markets as these markets are still relying on traditional ticketing systems for public transit, which somehow is challenging for the company.
+The lack of understanding of automated systems and level of complexity can play a big role for substitute products (Acumen Building Enterprise, Inc, et al. 2006).

 Internal Environment Analysis

-Cubic transportation is the leading company that delivers built in revenue management systems and solutions for the mass transit industry.
-The company has enormous amount of tangible and intangible resources that will aid it while entering into new markets.
+Cubic transportation is the leading company that delivers built-in revenue management systems and solutions for the mass transit industry.
+The company has an enormous amount of tangible and intangible resources that will aid it while entering into new markets.
 The high financial stability, innovative engineers, dedicated employees, technologically advanced machines and highly automated business processes are some of the prominent tangible resources of the company.

 The highly exceptional resources of Cubic have made it capable of offering innovative and advanced customer assistance, software assistance and operation services, The company is capable of delivering fare payment infrastructure in Middle East and North Africa comprising of gates, smart card readers, ticketing machines and central solutions for dealing and reporting any form of data and revenues (Cubic Transportation Systems 2013).